syncthing/syncthing/README-Docker.md

 Use the Dockerfile in this repo, or pull the `syncthing/syncthing` image from Docker Hub.

-Use the `/var/syncthing` volume to have the synchronized files available on the host.
-You can add more folders and map them as you prefer.
+Use the `/var/syncthing` volume to have the synchronized files and Syncthing's configuration files available on the host, You can add more folders and map them as you prefer.

 Note that Syncthing runs as UID 1000 and GID 1000 by default.
 These may be altered with the `PUID` and `PGID` environment variables.
 In addition